-As a form of pari-mutual gambling, lottery is legal and state-operated lotteries are common wherever in the world you go.
+The lottery is legal, and state-operated lotteries are common wherever in the world you go to.
 If no other form of chance-taking for cash is legal where you live, you’ll still be able to turn to the good old lottery.

 However, the lottery has a whole bunch of player myths surrounding it.
 In this article, we’ll take a closer look at some of these myths and try to debunk them with logical arguments.

 Lottery Myth no. 1 concerns the player odds.
 Savvy lottery players are always concerned with the odds.
 In lottery, the odds are always stacked sky-high against individual players, but that has never been an efficient deterrent for those hooked on playing the lottery because the winnings that come with such adverse odds are quite fabulous too.

-People are always on the hunt for an efficient low-cost way to enhance their odds, and some do believe they can produce radical results this way.
-The problem is, while a mathematical increase of the odds is possible, one can’t really make his/her odds increase in a significant way.
+People are always on the hunt for an efficient, low-cost way to enhance their odds, and some do believe they can produce radical results this way.
+The problem is, while a mathematical increase of the odds is possible, one can’t make his/her odds increase in a significant way.

 Let’s take the 6 of 49 lottery as a base for our analysis.
-The odds of you hitting the jackpot on a single combination that you play on the weekly draw, is 1 to 13 million.
-By playing 4 combinations, you will have bettered your odds 4 times, which makes them 4 to 13 million, or 1 to 3.25 million, but you also spend 4 times more on it.
+The odds of you hitting the jackpot on a single combination that you play on the weekly draw is 1 to 13 million.
+By playing four combinations, you will have bettered your odds 4 times, which makes them 4 to 13 million, or 1 to 3.25 million, but you also spend 4 times more on it.

-Some people think that if they buy one entry for several weeks (like for a month), their odds will increase the same way they would if they bought 4 entries for 1 draw.
-That’s simply put: incorrect.
+Some people think that if they buy one entry for several weeks (like for a month), their odds will increase the same way they would if they purchased four entries for one draw.
+That’s incorrect.

-If you buy 4 entries to a single draw, your odds will indeed be 4 to 13 million.
-If you buy one entry for 4 draws, your odds will not improve dramatically, because they will still be 1 to 13 million on each one of those 4 draws.
+If you buy four entries to a single draw, your odds will indeed be 4 to 13 million.
+If you buy one entry for four draws, your odds will not improve dramatically, because they will still be 1 to 13 million on each one of those four draws.